splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

 page_title: "Provider: SignalFx"
 sidebar_current: "docs-signalfx-index"
 description: |-
-  Use the Splunk Observability Cloud provider, formerly known as SignalFx provider, to interact with the resources supported by Splunk Observability Cloud.
+  Use the Splunk Observability Cloud provider, formerly known as Splunk Observability Cloud provider, to interact with the resources supported by Splunk Observability Cloud.
 Configure the provider with the proper credentials before using it.
 ---

 # Splunk Observability Cloud provider